noahgrant/resourcerer/README.md

 * Does `with-resources` support SSR?

     There is no official documentation for its use in server-side rendering at this point.
-However, because passing models as props directly to a component [bypasses fetching](/TESTING_COMPONENTS.md#testing-components-that-use-withresources), it is likely that `with-resources` can work nicely with an SSR setup that passes instantiated models directly through the app.
+However, because passing models as props directly to a component [bypasses fetching](/TESTING_COMPONENTS.md#testing-components-that-use-withresources), it is likely that `with-resources` can work nicely with an SSR setup that:

+    1. passes instantiated models directly through the app before calling `renderToString`
+    2. provides those models within a top-level `<script>` element that adds them directly to the [ModelCache](#caching-resources-with-modelcache).

 * Does it support async rendering?